avanasear/spectrng/README.md

 Run `make` to compile both binaries: `spectrng` and `readsecret`

 To run the PoC, run `spectrng` in one terminal, and `readsecret` in another terminal immediately after `spectrng` prints out 'The Magic Words are Squeamish Ossifrage.'
-If `spectrng` prints anything else, or fails to pring anything and exits, just run it again.
+If `spectrng` prints anything else, or fails to print anything and exits, just run it again.
 Shit happens.